Samuel-de-Oliveira/CanUseTimer/README.md

 after this the program will install all the libraries needed and itself, to start you can digit in your terminal:

-for debian distribuitions:

     sudo canusetimer-terminal

-for arch distribuitions:

-    canusetimer-terminal

-You need to open with sudo because some libraries doesn't work without super user (I don't know why this is happening but I will fix it soon) in arch distribuitions this is not required.
+You need to open with sudo because some libraries doesn't work without super user (I don't know why this is happening but I will fix it soon).

 ---
 ## Why use?